-If you’re thinking about building a house instead of purchasing an existing property, there are many factors to consider before you make a decision.
+If you’re thinking about building a custom home instead of purchasing an existing property, there are many factors to consider before you make a decision.
 You’ll want to find the right builder, understand the custom home building process, know when to sell your current home, and figure out where you can stay while waiting for your new house.
-Below, we’ll walk you through everything you need to know about building a custom home.
+Below, we break down everything you need to know about building a custom home!

 - Understanding the Home Building Process

 - Knowing When to Sell Your Current Home

 - Finding Temporary Housing Between Homes

 Choosing the Right Custom Home Builder

 The most important step when buying a custom-built home is deciding on a builder.
 This decision will impact total cost, amount of customization options, construction timeframe, and your overall stress level.